Festorah/Python-webscraping-for-News_aggregator/README.md

 # Python-webscraping-for-News_aggregator
-This python web scraping project is the backbone for the News Aggregator Website using the Django Framework.
+This python web scraping project is the backbone for my project: Muchmore News_Aggregator' using the Django Framework.